edgedelta/docs/docs/configuration/outputs-triggers.md

 4. On the right-side, select **Triggers**.
 5. Select the desired destination, and then complete the missing fields.

-  * To learn more about each destination, see Step 2:
+  * To learn more about each destination, specifically parameters, see [Step 2: Review Trigger Destinations](#step-2-review-trigger-destinations).

 6. To make additional configurations to the configuration file, click the back button, and then select a new configuration parameter to manage.
 7. To save the configuraiton and exit the visual editor, click **Save**.